ipfs/roadmap/README.md

 ## 2019 Epics

-We've coalesced the Working Group Milestones into 2019 IPFS Epics in order to create a overview of the primary targets the IPFS Project is setting for 2019.
+We've distilled the Working Group Milestones into 2019 IPFS Epics in order to create a overview of the primary targets the IPFS Project is setting for 2019.
 The information about Timeline, Sequencing and Priority still resides within each Working Group Roadmap.

 If you are pumped about these Epics and want to help, you can also get involved!
 See the call to action (CTA) for each section below.

-**1. The reference implementations of the IPFS Protocol (Go & JS) become Production Ready**
+### 1. The reference implementations of the IPFS Protocol (Go & JS) becomes Production Ready

 We've been working hard on improving and iterating the IPFS Protocol to make sure it serves its users needs and achieves the goal of giving the Web a new super power, Content Addressing.
 In 2019, we are setting ourselves to solidify the core components and ensure IPFS is ready for Production Systems.
 Some of these goals include:
 - IPFS core solidified and APIs revamped/crystalized to be future-proof